briandenicola/azure-multi-region-proof-of-concept/Readme.md

 ### Front Door
 * cd ../frontdoor
 * ./Deploy.ps1 -ApplicationName ${appName} -FrontDoorUri api.bjd.demo -BackendHostNames @("api.us.bjd.demo", "api.uk.bjd.demo") -DeployWAFPolicies
+* MANUAL ALERT
-* MANUAL ALERT - You need to then log into the Azure Portal > App Gateway (per region) and associate each App Gateway with their reginal WAF policy
+   * You need to then log into the Azure Portal > App Gateway (per region) and associate each App Gateway with their reginal WAF policy
+   * Enable TLS on the custom Front Door Uri using a Front Door provided certificate

 ## Test
 * Test Local Deployment directly on AKS clusters